Crepes with Asparagus and Hummus

 Ingredients

-The times indicated above do not include the preparation times for the crepes and hummus.
-You can find them in the recipe steps.
+The times indicated above do not include the preparation times for the crepes and the hummus.
+You’ll find those in the recipe steps.

 • 3/4 cup chickpea flour